Azure/cyclecloud-marketplace-image/README.md

    3. Fill in the target image_gallery for publishing (optional)
    4. Fill in the base VM image offer details
    5. Fill in the user_assigned_identity_client_id of the User Assigned Managed Identity.
-   6. Fill repo_stream from where to install CC: insiders, insiders-fast or prod. (optional, defualt: prod)
+   6. Fill repo_stream from where to install CC: insiders or "". (optional, defualt: prod)
-   7. If repo_stream is insiders-fast it will use local package which needs to be specified in cyclecloud_package_name (optional) If using this option you need to place the package in cyclecloud_local folder.
+   7. You need to specify  cyclecloud_package_name if you are using local package and have it in the dir

 2. You can build the image by running docker-build.sh script after updating config.json file.
 This will print the OS_IMAGE_RESOURCE_ID
 ```